 I embrace the concept that body and mind are one.
 I’m hugely grateful to embrace this idea in my daily practice as a body therapist in private practice and treating male refugees at the Refugee Resettlement Centre in Mangere where I also facilitate a men’s group for refugees.
 I have taught body therapies and health science for 25 years.

-I first got involved men’s groups 40 years ago, developing leadership & group facilitation skills.
+I first got involved men’s groups 40 years ago, developing leadership and group facilitation skills.
 I have been involved with EM since 2001 when I attended EM40.

 My Purpose is to provide a safe place for us as men and women to build trust.
 To celebrate being ourselves and recognise we are all different, and to value authenticity.
 To disrupt isolation and build community through a deep understanding of what team really means.
 To coach the values that can be self-learned through this environment.
 To develop instinctive problem solvers.